About

 Louis is running in the 2025 elections to represent the West Village, Chelsea, and Hell's Kitchenette in District 3 in the New York City Council to stop the political corruption that is depleating our public assets.
 He faces a career politician, Erik Bottcher, who worked for former Gov. Andrew Cuomo, then Speaker Quinn, and her successor, then Speaker Corey Johnson -- all of whom have espoused the land use policies that benefit wealthy real estate developers at the expense of average New Yorkers.

-Outspoken and often explicit, Louis has been perma banned by Wikipedia and Twitter.
-He is presently shadow-banned by Mastadon.
-Never having sold-out his principles, Louis currently lives out of a homeless shelter on the Bowery.
+Outspoken and often explicit, Louis has been perma banned by Wikipedia, Twitter, and Mastadon.
+Never having sold-out his principles, Louis filed his papers to run for City Council whilst he was living out of a homeless shelter on the Bowery.
+He has since moved out of the shelter system.
 This is his first campaign for public office.